 What is a Business Analyst?

-A business analyst often bridges the gap between cross-functional stakeholders.
-Researching existing systems, analyzing data, and offering recommendations to improve efficiencies are often key components of the role.
-While business analysts are usually required to have strong critical thinking and analysis skills, their soft skills are just as, if not more important.
+While business analysts are usually required to have strong critical thinking and analysis skills, their soft skills are just as important, if not more important.
 Active listening, speaking, and presentation skills are relied on while researching and offering a recommendation for change across an organization.

 Business Analyst Job Descriptions